MarkKajcsos/BeConnected/ForReviewer.md

 ## Overview
-This document serves as a side note for the reviewer, highlighting tasks where I encountered challenges or have specific observations.
+This document serves as a side note for the reviewer, highlighting tasks where I encountered challenges or have some guide notes.

 ## Frontend

 #### Dessert: Dual camera photo
 I was unable to test this feature on my phone.
 When I pressed the Shoot button, a browser window popped up on my MacBook :D I'm not sure what happened, as I am still getting accustomed to the macOS and iOS environments.

+## Backend

+### Entree: PO's manual testing request
+I have created a ___Apex Homework - Mark.Kajcsos-Admin___ app in my slack api.
+This app has a _Slash Command_, called _/capture-now_.
+By calling this command from Slack and POST request is triggered to the path of the created AWS SlackCommandAPI.
+See the ___slackCommandsApi___ api in *MyStack.ts* file.
+AWS API calls into *cron.handler*, causing a "take a capture" event in slack channel.

 ## DevOps